If you need information or documents from these pages in another language or in a different format please email firstname.lastname@example.org.

 CCGs have a formal duty to involve and consult local people over any proposals that would involve significant changes to services they provide.

-The CCGs in Sussex are working together, and with other NHS organisations and local councils, through the local Sussex and East Surrey Sustainability and Transformation Plan (STP) to improve people’s health and improve local health and care services within the resources available.
+The CCGs in Sussex are working together, and with other NHS organisations and local councils, through the Sussex Health and Care Partnership to improve people’s health and improve local health and care services within the resources available.
 The review forms part of this work.